While We Bleed, Opening Scene: “No Witnesses”

 “No, but his daughter did.
 You really want to know the bloody details of the job?”

 “No.” She turned to a chest set on a table.
-Sul had briefly considered trying to pick its locks while he was waiting, before deciding it wasn’t worth the risk.
+Sul had briefly considered trying to pick its locks while he was waiting, before deciding it wasn’t worth the risk with the servants watching his every move.
 A few clicks and the iron lid opened.
 The Baroness took out a small box, its weight evident as she carried it to him.
 “As promised.
 One hundred platinum crowns.
 I had to borrow from my own shipping company to withdraw so much at once.
 Enough to buy a title of your own, lands of your own.”

 “Only if you picked the wrong side,” Foncesca rejoined.